 Christmas Vacation was one of only 2 Christmas films to be released in 1989, and the film had an unheard of budget for a comedy of 27 million dollars (and that's 80s money!).
 While it was pretty much heralded as a holiday classic instantly (by everyone except for Roger Ebert, who gave it 2 stars and said there was no payoff), it didn't even get a theatrical run in the UK.
 Instead, it just went straight to video.

 - Vacation and Lethal Weapon take place in the same universe.

-The Griswold House and street it resides on is located on the Warner Bros.’ backlot in Burbank California — same backlot that was used for another 80s film set during Christmas.
-The house of yuppie neighbors (played by Julia Louise Dreyfus and Nicholas Guest — Christopher Guest’s brother, fun fact) was actually the same house as Danny Glover’s character in Lethal Weapon.
-The house appears in every Vacation film, so an argument can be built that they reside within the same universe.
+The street the Griswold House resides on is located on the Warner Bros.’ backlot in Burbank California, which is the same backlot that was used for Lethal Weapon, another 80s film set during Christmas.
+The house the of yuppie neighbors (played by Julia Louise Dreyfus and Nicholas Guest — Christopher Guest’s brother, fun fact) was actually the same house as Danny Glover’s character from Lethal Weapon, and it appears in every Vacation film.
+So, an argument can be built that they reside within the same universe.
 Add that crossover to your Christmas wish list!

 Well, that's our list!
 Let us know your thoughts and feelings in the comments section below, and as always, remember to viddy well!